 Years ago you could predict exactly what kind of car a manufacturer would produce.
-Some produced only four wheel drives.
-Others were good at hatchbacks.
-Other carmakers produced large cars.
+Some produced only four-wheel drives.
+Others were good at hot-hatches.
+Other car-makers produced large cars.

 Today, things are vastly different.
-Everyone is trying to muscle in on tiny niches and gaps in the market.
+Everyone is trying to muscle in on the tiniest of gaps in the market.
 And even where there isn’t a gap, there’s a push to grab every category they can.
-Which is why the black small SUV you see here – the Jaguar E-Pace – has been produced.

 Jaguar’s move into this category isn’t surprising, but the speed at which it has started to produce SUVs is quite staggering.
 It wasn’t that long ago that we were introduced to the F-Pace, a gorgeous looking midsize crossover that handles like a proper Jaguar and is styled to outshine the pioneer of the luxury SUV world, the Porsche Cayenne.